Dunkin’ donates $30K to Albany Med children’s hospital

-COLONIE, N.Y.
-(NEWS10) — Dunkin’ announced a donation of about $30,000 to the Bernard and Millie Duker Children’s Hospital at Albany Medical center.
+ALBANY, N.Y.
+(NEWS10) — Dunkin’ announced a donation of about $30,000 to the Bernard and Millie Duker Children’s Hospital, which is part of Albany Medical Center.
 The funds were raised as a result of annual Iced Coffee Day.

 “Dunkin’ is thrilled to continue to support this organization, which is so vital to the community,” said Dunkin’ Field Marketing Manager Eric Stensland.
 “I would like to thank all of our guests who joined us on Iced Coffee Day to help raise these important funds.”